(1) An agency head may permit an employee to receive leave under this section if:

 (10) An employee who uses leave that is transferred to him or her under this section may not be required to repay the value of the leave that he or she used.

-(11) The human resources director may adopt rules as necessary to implement subsection (2) of this section.
+(11) The director of financial management may adopt rules as necessary to implement subsection (2) of this section.

-Effective date -- 2010 c 168: "This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately [March 23, 2010]."
-[2010 c 168 § 2.]
+"This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately [March 23, 2010]." [ 2010 c 168 § 2.